 (n.)
 Even if, for the sake of argument, we suppose this point is true, it does not change the fact that it is a prohibition given in Scripture.

 |Q: Leviticus doesn’t distinguish between active and passive partners.
 Why?|

 |Leviticus 24:22 says the Israelites “are to have the same law for the foreigner and the native-born.”
 Old Testament scholars Richard Elliott Friedman and Shawna Dolansky argue that the prohibitions of male same-sex relations exist because “by cross-cultural perception, such intercourse would necessarily denigrate the passive partner and violate his equal status under God’s law.”
 Consequently, both partners would be culpable.||See (a.), (c.), (j.), and (n.);|

 (o.)
-Israel was a nation created supernaturally by God (Gen 21:1-2), and set apart from other nations (Ex 19:5-6; Deut 7:6, Ps 135:4; Isa 41:8-9; Amos 3:2) Thus if prohibitions of male same-sex relations were given because of “cross-cultural perception,” it would be because God wanted to set Israel apart as a moral example for other nations.
-This would mean that same-sex relations were prohibited because God deemed them immoral and did not want Israel leading the other nations astray in this matter;
+Israel was a nation created supernaturally by God (Gen 21:1-2), and set apart from other nations (Ex 19:5-6; Deut 7:6, Ps 135:4; Isa 41:8-9; Amos 3:2) Thus, if prohibitions of male same-sex relations were given because of “cross-cultural perception,” it would be because God wanted to set Israel apart as a moral example for other nations.
+Which would mean that same-sex relations were prohibited because God deemed them immoral and did not want Israel leading the other nations astray in this matter;

 (p.)
 I submit that the opposite is more accurate: these prohibitions were given so that Israel would not be influenced by the immoral sexual norms practiced by the nations around them, especially the Canaanites;

 (q.)
 There is no scriptural evidence for the notion that being a passive homosexual partner violates one’s “equal status under God’s law.”
 Moreover;